konveyor/tackle2-hub/hack/tool/README.md

 ## Requirements

-The tool requires Python3 to be installed, PyYAML module and git to get the source code, install it with  ```dnf install python39 python3-pyyaml git``` (for Red Hat-like Linux distros).
+The tool requires Python3 with YAML parser to be installed.
+A Python 3.6 (default in RHEL8) has YAML already included, but e.g. Python 3.9 (default in RHEL9) requires install a PyYAML module.
+Also git is needed to get the source code.

+Install requirements with  ```dnf install python39 python3-pyyaml git``` for RHEL-like Linux or corresponding for your operating system.

-Since git and python3 should be present on most systems, it might be enought just install PyYAML with Python PIP tool ```python3 -m pip install pyyaml``` without need to use your OS package manager.
+Since Python3 and git should be present on most developers/sysadmins systems, it might be enought just ensure there presence of PyYAML with Python PIP tool ```python3 -m pip install pyyaml``` without need to use operating system package manager.

 ## Usage